Alternatives to changing your primary domain

-When you sign up for a Google enterprise product, you provide an Internet domain name that becomes the primary domain associated with your Google account.
-You and your users get account names and email addresses at this domain.
-And you can host your business web site, built in Google Sites, at this domain.
+When you sign up for your Google service, you provide an Internet domain name that becomes the primary domain associated with your Google account.
+You and your users get account names and email addresses at this domain and you can host your website, built in Google Sites if you like, at this domain.

 To get started, see Add users from another domain.

-To create web addresses at the new domain, such as mail.newdomain.com, or to host your business web site built in Google Sites at the now domain, as in www.newdomain.com, the domain must indeed be your primary domain.
-In that case, you'll have to create a new account for the domain.
+The easiest way to create web addresses at the new domain, such as mail.newdomain.com, or to host your business website built in Google Sites at the new domain, (such as www.newdomain.com) is to add a secondary domain then Customize a G Suite service address.

 Reseller accounts, domains purchased through a Google partner, or accounts with Chrome or Mobile Device Management licenses cannot use either the Admin console or the Directory API to change primary domains.